sjmst5/sjmst5.github.io/jekyll/_posts/2019-08-29-Storage Server.md

 7. Click the settings (three-dotted) button next to the dataset and select the Edit Permissions option.
 8. Under the “User” section, use the drop-down menu and select the user that you created earlier.
 9. Click the Save button.
-10. Click on Sharing from the left pane.
+10. Click on Sharing from the left panel.
 11. Click on Windows (SMB) Shares.
 12. Under the “Samba” section, click the Add button.
 13. Click the folder, navigate, and select the dataset you created earlier.